lmdbjava/benchmarks/results/20160710/README.md

 ## Test 4: 1 Million X 100 Byte Values
 Now that appropriate settings have been verified, this is the first test of all implementations.
 In all of these benchmarks we are inserting 1M entries.
-The vertical (y) axis uses a log scale given the major performance differences between the fastest and slowest implementations.
+The vertical (y) axis of each performance graph uses a log scale.

 ### Storage Use